aroberge/friendly-traceback-docs/docs/source/usage.rst

             settings for beginners.

     positional arguments:
       source                Name of the script to be run as though it was the main module run by Python, so that __name__ does equal '__main__'.
+      args                  Arguments to give to the script specified by source.

     optional arguments:
       -h, --help            show this help message and exit --lang LANG           This sets the language used by Friendly-tracebacks.
                             Usually this is a two-letter code such as 'fr' for French.
       --level LEVEL         This sets the "verbosity" level, that is the amount of information provided.
       --import_only         Imports the module instead of running it as a script.
       --version             Displays the current version.
+      --dev                 Adds some extra functions in the console, useful for development.
+      --formatter FORMATTER
+                            Specify a formatter function, as a dotted path.
+                            Example: --formatter
+                            friendly_traceback.formatters.markdown